hanumant07/traffic_sign_detection/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Here is a visualization of the feature maps.

+These are the first layer convolutional filters.
+![alt_text][./writeup_dir/conv1_fmap.png]

+These are the second convolutional layer feature maps.
+![alt_text][./writeup_dir/conv2_fmap.png]

+It seems the first layer is responsible for detecting the outline of the sign, and disregarding the surrounding pixels.

+The second layer looks to learn edges.